Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Stones Corner among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Stones Corner averaging approximately 56 new dwelling approvals annually over the past five financial years, totalling an estimated 284 homes.
-As of FY-26 so far, 49 approvals have been recorded.
-The average number of new residents per year per dwelling constructed between FY-21 and FY-25 is 0.8.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Stones Corner averaged approximately 56 new dwelling approvals annually over the past five financial years, totalling an estimated 284 homes.
+As of FY-26, 49 approvals have been recorded.
+Over these five years, supply has met or surpassed demand, with around 0.8 new residents per year per dwelling constructed on average (FY-21 to FY-25).

-This indicates that supply is meeting or exceeding demand, offering greater buyer choice while supporting potential population growth above projections.
-The average construction value of new homes is $815,000, suggesting a focus on the premium segment with upmarket properties.
-Compared to Greater Brisbane, Stones Corner has 230.0% higher new home approvals per person, providing more choices for buyers and reflecting strong developer confidence in the area.
-Recent construction comprises 7.0% detached houses and 93.0% medium and high-density housing, indicating a shift towards denser development to cater to downsizers, investors, and entry-level buyers.
-This trend represents a notable change from the area's existing housing composition of 36.0% houses.
-With approximately 18 people per approval, Stones Corner reflects an area experiencing growth.
-According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 757 residents by 2041.
+This has provided greater buyer choice and supported potential population growth above projections.
+The average construction value of new homes is approximately $815,000, indicating a focus on the premium segment with upmarket properties.
+Compared to Greater Brisbane, Stones Corner shows 231.0% higher new home approvals per person, creating greater choice for buyers and reflecting strong developer confidence in the area.
+Recent construction comprises around 7.0% detached houses and 93.0% medium and high-density housing, providing accessible entry options that appeal to downsizers, investors, and entry-level buyers.
+This trend indicates decreasing availability of developable sites and reflects changing lifestyles and the need for diverse, affordable housing options.
+Stones Corner reflects a developing area with approximately 18 people per approval.
+Population forecasts indicate Stones Corner will gain around 756 residents by 2041 (latest AreaSearch quarterly estimate).

 Frequently Asked Questions - Development